Vavuz/Maze-Solver/README.md

-# AICoursework
+# Maze solver

-This repository contains my solution to the Artificial Intelligence coursework as well as some test files
+This repository contains my Artificial Intelligence coursework, which is a maze solver written in C#, as well as some test files.